tazeembhat/bloggingPlatform/README.md

-A Platform where users can post blogs.
+PixelPost - A Platform where users can post blogs.